Why Is My Dog Or Cat’s Blood Calcium Level High Or Low?

 When your dog or cat ’s dietary intake of calcium is low, your pet will maintain its blood calcium levels within the proper range even at the expense of its bone strength — for as long as it possibly can.

 A general (entire body) calcium deficiency in your dog or cat is not always due to insufficient calcium in its diet.
-It can also be because of chronic intestinal or kidney disease, (lack of activated vitamin D (ref) that prevents proper calcium absorption (=Secondary hyperparathyroidism) or because the ratio of calcium to phosphorus in your pet’s diet is not optimal (it should be about 1:1 to 2:1).
+It can also be because of chronic intestinal or kidney disease, (lack of activated vitamin D3 (ref) that prevents proper calcium absorption (=Secondary hyperparathyroidism) or because the ratio of calcium to phosphorus in your pet’s diet is not optimal (it should be about 1:1 to 2:1).
 In unsupplemented meat diets that ratio is reversed.

-What Symptoms Might I See If My Pet’s Blood Calcium Level Was Abnormal?
+What Symptoms Might I See If My Dog Or Cat’s Blood Calcium Level is Lower Or Higher Than Normal?

-None of the symptoms are specific or diagnostic in themselves.
+None of the symptoms you might observe are specific or diagnostic in themselves.
 In mild cases of low or high blood calcium you probably won’t see any symptoms in your pet.
-When the problem is lower-than-normal blood calcium, you probably would not notice a problem until total calcium levels in your dog or cat’s blood fell below 6.7 mg/dL.
+When the problem is lower-than-normal blood calcium (hypocalcemia) you probably would not notice that a problem existed until total blood calcium level in your dog or cat fell below 6.7 mg/dL.

-Reasons Your Pet’s Blood Calcium Level Might Be High (hypercalcemia):
+Reasons Why Your Pet’s Blood Calcium Level Might Be High (hypercalcemia):

 Veterinarians see more cases of abnormally high blood calcium levels than low blood calcium levels (about 60% of those with abnormal calcium numbers are above normal).